-All other parts of the unit except Normal Wear Parts are warranted against defective materials and workmanship for a period of 1 year from the date of purchase by the initial consumer purchaser, subject to the Terms and Conditions of the warranty listed below.
+All other parts of the bicycle, except Normal Wear Parts, are warranted against defective materials and workmanship for as long as the initial consumer purchaser has the bicycle, subject to the Terms and Conditions of this Limited Warranty.
 If failure of any part should occur due to faulty materials or workmanship during the warranty period, the part will be replaced.
-All warranty claims must be submitted to the address below and must be shipped prepaid and accompanied by proof of purchase.
+All warranty claims must be submitted to the address in the front of the manual and must be shipped prepaid and accompanied by proof of purchase.
 Any other warranty claims not included in this statement are void.
 This especially includes installation, assembly, and disassembly costs.
 This warranty does not cover paint damage, rust, or any modifications made to the bicycle.
-Normal Wear Parts are defined as grips, tubes, cables, brake shoes and saddle covering.
+Normal Wear Parts are defined as grips, tires, tubes, cables, brake shoes and saddle covering.
 These parts are warranted to be free from defects in material and workmanship as delivered with the product.
 Any claim for repair or replacement of Normal Wear Parts (grips, tubes, tires, cables, brake shoes and saddle covering) and missing parts must be made within thirty (30) days of the date of purchase.
-The warranty does not cover normal wear and tear, improper assembly or maintenance, or installation of parts or accessories not originally intended or compatible with the bicycle as sold.
-The warranty does not apply to damage or failure due to accident, abuse, misuse, neglect, or theft.
-Claims involving these issues will not be honored.